mm6/ethereum-lab3-hardhat/README.md

 that we can do through MetaMask.

 E5.
 Show the console commands that you used to set these prices.
-Copy these commands into your single, well labeled pdf document.
+Copy these commands into your single, well-labeled pdf document.

 21. Alice wants to sell her coins.
 Currently, the contract has no tokens.
 Show the console commands that can be used to give the contract 50 Alice coins.
 Alice will need to mint these coins and give them to the contract.

 E6.
-Copy these commands into your single, well labeled pdf document.
+Copy these commands into your single, well-labeled pdf document.

 E7.
 Bob imports the Alice Coin token into his account using MetaMask.
 He then sends 5 ETH to the contract in exchange for tokens.
 Copy this transaction